fr3ddy/laratoor/Readme.md

 # Laratoor

 This package will support you in any development related to the official [Toornament API](https://developer.toornament.com).
+After realeasing V2 of the API, many things changed.
+You can find a full documentation on the Toornament Page.

 ## Installation
 TBD